 With the founding of the town, came the organization of her churches, and more than fifty years ago thirteen friends of the Baptist order, met and established the First Baptist church of Jerseyville.

-It is interesting to hear how these good people had a Sabbath morning service of two long sermons, with thirty minutes intermission; while the time set for evening worship was “at early candlelight”.
+It is interesting to hear how these good people had a Sabbath morning service of two long sermons, with thirty minutes intermission; while the time set for evening worship was at early candlelight.

 Not until after twenty years, and much discussion, was it decided to use coal-oil for lighting the church.
 The present large church edifice is lighted by electricity, and has a Sunday School room, parlors, and kitchen which are models of convenience.
 The flue memorial pipe organ, was given by L. L. Kirby and family.
 The bell and town clock are also memorials, given by Mrs. Alvira Landon.
 Deacon Cooper and Mrs. Johnson, constituent members, and Mrs. Rebecca Hutchinson, the first lady baptized, are still among us.

 The total membership of the church is five hundred ninety-one; fifty seven of whom have been received this year.
 Rev. J. J. Porter, now in the fourth year of his pastorate, is one of the ablest preachers in the state.
 The church is famous for its liberality; home and foreign missions, both receiving generous contributions.
 The benevolent fund has members and 12 associate members.
-Two years previous to the organization of the C. E., Dr. Tyson brought together a “ Young People’s Society of Christian Workers,” which was in a prosperous condition at the time it merged itself into the Y. P. S. C. E. A very hopeful phase of the society’s condition is the increasing missionary spirit, and a considerable sum has been appropriated for this work.
+Two years previous to the organization of the C. E., Dr. Tyson brought together a Young Peoples Society of Christian Workers, which was in a prosperous condition at the time it merged itself into the Y. P. S. C. E. A very hopeful phase of the societys condition is the increasing missionary spirit, and a considerable sum has been appropriated for this work.
 The C. E. officers are: President, Miss Gussie Wyckoff; Vice-President, E. C. Sperling; Cor.
-Sec’y., Sarah White; Recording Secretary, E. S. Stone; Treasurer, Eugene Hale. – Mary L. Tyson
+Secy., Sarah White; Recording Secretary, E. S. Stone; Treasurer, Eugene Hale. – Mary L. Tyson

 The First M. E. Church has a membership of 350, and is one of the most aggressive religious organizations in this city.
 Rev. Nathan Crow the pastor in charge, is a man of acknowledged ability and an indefatigable worker.
 During his administration the church has witnessed a splendid growth in members and usefulness.
 The Methodists boast of the best Sunday Schools in Jersey Co.
 The average attendance for this year is 243, which is the largest average ever made by a Sunday school in this county.
 Hon.
 O. B. Hamilton, the superintendent, is pushing things with force and energy.
 Another important auxillary of the church is the Epworth League, which has a membership of 107 active and 23 associate members.
-P. M. Hamilton is president; Evelyn Reynolds, Sec’y.; and Wm.
+P. M. Hamilton is president; Evelyn Reynolds, Secy.; and Wm.
 Montgomery, Treas.
 The League has adopted lecture and reading courses, which are proving very beneficial and interesting.
 The Junior League, under the superintendency of Miss Clara Hamilton is composed of 80 children under the age of 15 years.
 Their meetings are held every Sunday afternoon in the chapel. – Alberta Slaten

 The Episcopal Church of the Holy Cross was opened June 2nd, 1881 with the Rev. G. W. G. Van Winkle, rector in charge.
-Prior to the building of the church, services were held in the court house, and later in Son’s Hall which was rented and fitted up for the purpose.
-The Ladies’ Guild has been untiring in its efforts and to these ladies is largely due the credit of paying the debt, assumed when the church was erected.
+Prior to the building of the church, services were held in the court house, and later in Sons Hall which was rented and fitted up for the purpose.
+The Ladies Guild has been untiring in its efforts and to these ladies is largely due the credit of paying the debt, assumed when the church was erected.
 A rectory fund of five hundred dollars is drawing interest and it is hoped that a rectory may soon be built, and a resident rector placed in charge.
 The present rector, Rev. J. B. Harrison, resides in Carrollton.
 Services are held in this city every other Sunday, and every Wednesday evening.
 The Sunday school has enrolled about forty members.
 The following is a list of the officers: Superintendent, Dr. Estabrooke; Secretary, Mrs. Henry Nevious; Treasurer, Harry Warren.

-St. Francis Xavier’s Roman Catholic Church was built in 1868 and dedicated in 1871.
+St. Francis Xaviers Roman Catholic Church was built in 1868 and dedicated in 1871.
 It is valued at $31,000, including the parsonage and school property.
 There are about 920 members of which 100 ladies belong to the Altar society of the church, and 80 little members who attend the Catholic Parochial school taught by two nuns.
 The success of the church has been due to the untiring efforts of the Rev. Father Harry, who started with a very small congregation 27 years ago.
 The success of his labor is shown by the large membership.
 The church has a good choir, with Miss Maggie Harry as organist, and Mrs. H. A. Shephard and Mrs. Geo.
 Locke as leaders of the singing.
-Services are always held at eight and ten o’clock in the morning and at three o’clock in the afternoon. – Mrs. J. C. McG.
+Services are always held at eight and ten oclock in the morning and at three oclock in the afternoon. – Mrs. J. C. McG.

 In the eastern part of town are the two houses of worship owned by the colored people.
 The Methodists have a new building of which they are justly proud, and the Rev. Mr. Cheetham is the pastor in charge.